KyleDavisDev/sauce-for-your-thoughts-front/readme.md

 # Roadmap

 - [ ] Continue to write and improve code documentation.
-- [x] Fix issue with ratings resetting when component loses focus.
+- [x] Build out a 'Rating' component.
-- [ ] Allow users to submit review directly on sauce page.
+- [x] Allow users to submit review directly on sauce page.
 - [ ] Add query limit when looking at sauces (i.e. Don't pull all of the sauces at once)
 - [ ] Add user pages.
 - [ ] Add content to website home page.